pedroelbanquero/nos-carmichael-spell/README.md

 # PRIME PERIOD GRIMOIRE VOL. 2

+This grimoire is a draft in continued development.

 This explain how the nos santos fields works, with focus in compare RSA problem with factorization and calculate decimal expansion.
 All related

 Uses as a base RSA algorithm to check divisors of period in decimal expansion.